|

 ʻula, uli.
 See saying, noʻenoʻe 2.

-such a person (a child born to a woman who craved hilu fish during her
+2. nvs.
+Quiet, reserved, well-behaved, decorous, unobtrusive, easygoing.
+A child born to a woman who craved hilu fish during her

-pregnancy was thought to be of this desirable type).
+pregnancy was thought to be of this desirable type.

 3. vs. Strange.
 Eia ka mea hilu loa, here is something unusual.